Today's Articles

 The American Civil Rights Act of 1957 is Signed

-The Supreme Court's 1954 ruling in the case of Brown v.
+The Supreme Court's 1954 ruling in Brown v.
 Board of Education brought the issue of school desegregation to the fore of public attention as Southern leaders began a campaign of "massive resistance" against desegregation.
 Amid this campaign, President Eisenhower proposed a civil rights bill designed to provide federal protection for African American voting rights; most African Americans in the Southern United States had been disenfranchised by various state and local laws.

 Though the civil rights bill passed Congress, opponents of the act were able to remove several provisions, limiting its immediate impact.
 During the debate over the law, Senator Strom Thurmond conducted the longest one-person filibuster in Senate history.